google-deepmind/trfl/README.md

 squared difference between the predicted Q-values and the TD targets, shape `[batch_size]`.

-Extra information is in the `q_learning` namedtuple, including `q_learning.td_error` and `q_learning.target`.
+Extra information is in the `q_learning` named tuple, including `q_learning.td_error` and `q_learning.target`.

 Most of the time, you may only be interested in the loss: